 We’re putting this out to you because it should be another tool you can use to calm down those around you.
 All of this bad press the ecigs get adds up, and unfortunately there will be more of it to come.
-Like this ridiculous regurgitated claim that ecigs are ten times more cancerous than traditional tobacco cigarettes.
+Like this ridiculous regurgitated claim that ecigs are ten times more cancerous than traditional tobacco cigarettes without any evidence given.
 It also puts out there, yet again, that formaldehyde claim that has been repudiated numerous times.
 These types of pieces get a person to read, which makes advertisers money.
 That’s why it keeps happening, to our great chagrin.

 It makes the public scared of secon hand vapor when there is absolutely no reason to be.
 So it’s up to you, the vaper or the potential vaper, to get the word out on second hand vapor side effects.
 Make sure you stand up for vaping at every corner and in every conversation when it comes up.
 In the long term, it will make a difference and it will help shape this still forming perception of electronic cigarettes.
 We’re here to help, and we’ll keep giving you the low down every chance we get.

 Latest Info – Is Vaping Bad For You?